Cyrus Pringle

-Cyrus Guernsey Pringle (May 6, 1838 – May 25, 1911) was an American botanist who spent a career of 35 years cataloguing the plants of North America.
+Cyrus Guernsey Pringle (May 6, 1838 – May 25, 1911) was an American plant breeder and botanist who spent a career of 35 years cataloguing the plants of North America.
 He was a prolific collector and accomplished botanical explorer.

 Early life

 He was born on May 6, 1838, in Charlotte, Vermont, to George and Louisa (Harris) Pringle.
 He studied in Hinesburg and Bakersfield, Vermont, and later at Stanbridge, Quebec, before entering the University of Vermont in 1859.
 However, the death of his older brother during the first semester made it necessary for him to aid his widowed mother in the management of the farm and to withdraw from college.
 Later, however, he would be awarded an honorary Sc.D. from the University of Vermont as well as an honorary M.A. from Middlebury College.

 In the early part of his life he was interested in the Quaker religious doctrine of the Friends, and it was through these meetings that he met Almira Lydia Greene of Starksboro, Vermont.
 Pringle became a Quaker in order to be with Almira, eventually marrying on February 25, 1863.

 His first horticultural undertakings were on his mother's farm in 1857, when, at the age of nineteen, he budded a small seedling apple tree with a large, striped, sweet summer apple.
 In 1858 he started his first nursery, containing a small pear orchard, fruit yards, gardens of currants, cherries, grapes, peaches and potatoes.
 He made a plan for each orchard or garden, giving the name and location of each plant.
 By crossbreeding, he obtained a new potato variety which he called 'Snowflake'.
 This potato was introduced to the public in New York.
 Robert Fenn, an Englishman much interested in crossing American and English varieties of potatoes, recognized Pringle's ability and the two of them worked together on other projects, such as the crossing of 'Snowflake' with 'Rector of Woodstock' and vice versa.
 Another cross-bred potato of 1870, 'Ruby', gained a first-class certificate from the London Horticultural Society, and, with 'Snowflake', was awarded a silver medal by the Massachusetts Horticultural Society.

 Pringle grew and sold seedlings of Gladiolus, wheat, more than 100 varieties of irises, and nearly all the species of lilies known at the time.
 His Hubbard squash seeds brought a dollar a pound at one time.
 He also ran a "hospital" for bulbs, to which people would send their sick specimens for rehabilitation.